DavisNoah02/JeoSkillAcademyKenya/Readme.md

 This repository contains the complete codebase for the Jeo Skill Academy landing page.
 Its primary purpose is to provide a fast, engaging, and informative experience for prospective students, showcasing our courses, mission, and unique features.

 > **Important:** This repository **only** contains the SPA landing page and its associated backend services.
-The Actual Comnplete Learning Management System (LMS) is a separate application.
+The Actual Complete Learning Management System (LMS) is a separate application.

 ### Core Goals
 - **Inform & Engage:** Present key information about E-Verse Academy in a clear and compelling way.